rui-ren/Data-Science-Notes/Deep learning fundamentals/NLP.md

 ## Natural Language Processing

-Natural Language Processing (NLP) encompassees any task related to machines learning with natural language, human spoken or written language.
+Natural Language Processing (NLP) encompassees any task related to machines learning with natural language, human spoken or written language, related to using machines to process and understand human text/speech.

 * Topic: **translating** between language, speech, recognition, text analysis, and automatic text generation, in general **spoken** or **written data**.